Living Life Without Limitations

 Lorenzo and his family met with Charles Fraser, Jr., MD, board-certified congenital heart surgeon, who as of 2018, serves as the Chief of Pediatric and Congenital Heart Surgery for the Texas Center for Pediatric and Congenital Heart Disease, a clinical partnership between UT Health Austin and Dell Children’s Medical Center.
 He specializes in the surgical treatment of infants, children, and adults with congenital cardiac disease with emphasis on complex neonatal repairs of serious cardiac malformations.

 During their first appointment, Lorenzo underwent a thorough echocardiogram during which the pediatric cardiology team explored and analyzed his unique anatomy to determine which treatment approach would work best to ensure positive, long-lasting outcomes for Lorenzo.
 Once their treatment plan was determined, the team felt extremely confident and decided that surgery could no longer wait.
 At just 4 months old, Lorenzo was scheduled for surgery.

 “Dr. Fraser and his team were amazing!
-He gave me his cell phone number and even his wife’s cell phone number and told me to call in case something happened or if there was an emergency before as well as after his surgery,” explains Juana.
+He gave me his cell phone number and even his wife’s cell phone number and told me to call in case something happened or if there was an emergency before as well as after his surgery,” Juana says of the experience.
 “You never get that type of care from doctors, and we were so surprised by the amount of support we had.
 We were truly grateful.”

 Despite numerous cardiologists, pediatricians, and other physicians warning that Lorenzo would likely live a life with limited physical activity due to the potential fragility of his heart, Lorenzo has grown strong and each year his doctors are amazed at how resilient his heart and body have become.